adossantos-jr/psa-batch-mode/README.md

 - `surv_prob`: Survival probability;
 - `hab_impact`: Habitat impact of the fishery.

+These attributes follow [Patrick et al.(2009)](https://media.fisheries.noaa.gov/dam-migration/ns1-patrick-et-al-2010.pdf); you do not need to score all of them to run a PSA.
 Due to their qualitative nature, some of the columns are categorical and must be filled according to the respective functions in the script (i. e. cat_morph requires categories 'high_selec', 'mod_selec' & 'low_selec'); examples on are available in the [test data](https://github.com/adossantos-jr/psa-batch-mode/blob/main/test_psa_data.csv).
 If you leave an attribute column empty, the script will assign the weight of that attribute to 0 and the attribute will not be included in the analysis.

 Data frame importing is done using the 'Browse" button (if you use software such as MS Excel to buid the data frame, remember to always convert it to a .csv file before importing to R.
 A preview of your data frame in the app should appear like this: